Housing Application Process

 If a fire alarm goes off it is mandatory that all residents evacuate the facility immediately.
 Fire extinguishers are located in all facilities.
 It is a federal offense to discharge an extinguisher inappropriately and/or tamper with fire equipment.

+Hosts are required to be familiar with University Housing rules and policies and to familiarize their guests with the rules and policies.
 Guests of Barry residents need to abide by all Housing and Residence Life policies and the Student Code of Conduct.
-If a guest violates any policy, rules or regulations, the resident who is hosting the guest will be held responsible for the guest's actions and will be subject to appropriate judicial sanctions.
-Please be aware that if the organization is having an official registered social event proper procedure must be followed.
+If a guest violates any policy, rules or regulations, the resident who is hosting the guest will be held responsible for the guest's actions and will be subject to appropriate conduct sanctions.

 The Barry houses are located in the Miami-Dade community.
 The Department of Housing and Residence Life encourages all residents to be a positive contribution to the community.
 With this said, it is important that residents of the Barry houses and their guests abide by the Miami-Dade noise ordinances.
 The Miami-Dade noise ordinance is 10pm.